 State University Partnership Program

-The CHFS operates the SUP program to promote collaboration with public universities in the commonwealth, extend Cabinet research capacity and support program evaluation and policy development.
-The Office of Health Data and Analytics (OHDA) works across CHFS to develop a comprehensive research agenda to advance meaningful research applicable to the Cabinet and the citizens it serves.
+The SUP program promotes collaboration with Kentucky public universities, extends Cabinet research capacity and supports program evaluation and policy development.
+The Office of Health Data and Analytics (OHDA) works across CHFS agencies to develop a comprehensive research agenda advancing research meaningful and applicable to the Cabinet and the citizens it serves.

-Through the SUP program, OHDA is developing a robust research library to support data-driven policy and increase understanding of the challenges and issues affecting CHFS programs and services.
+Through the SUP program, OHDA is able to develop a robust research library to support data-driven policy and increase understanding of the challenges and issues affecting CHFS programs and services.

 The SUP program supports university researchers through data-sharing agreements, research and grant development and serving as a central point of contact for the Cabinet.
-University researchers interested in non-funded project opportunities can get started at any time by following the steps outlined under How to Become a Partner.
-Funded partnerships are available on a biennial basis and awarded following a formal application process with a strenuous review prior to selection.
+University researchers interested in non-funded project opportunities can get started any time by following steps outlined in the section How to Become a Partner.
+Funded partnerships are available on a biennial basis and awarded following a formal application process and strenuous review prior to selection.

 How to Become a Partner

-State Universities may apply for a funded partnership during the next application cycle.
-For application instructions and additional information please email OHDA.
+State universities may apply for funded partnerships during the next application cycle.
+For application instructions and additional information please